 * These tumblers are often supplied with 4 grades of grit through polish, or a similar package is sold separately.
 While you might have directions from elsewhere (perhaps included with another brand of grit) --to mix in a teaspoon of detergent, take careful note that Lortone tells us to use only water with the grit, and only pure soap for the one-day burnishing stage.
 The additives used in common detergents and soaps will attack the pure rubber used in Lortone tumbling drums.

 ** Unfortunately, the Lortone recommended "Ivory Flakes" or "Ivory Snow" seem to no longer exist, and the liquid replacements for them appear to have additives --as does today's bars of Ivory hand soap.
 Never-the-less, my dealer said to use Ivory bar soap shavings --instead of the long gone "Flakes" and "Snow" products.

 * The first stage with #1 grit should be loaded 3/4 full, since so much rock gets ground away.
 I add water to each load so as to be just short of topping the rocks.
-(A half load of rocks plus pellets when polishing returns the tumbler to being 3/4 full.)
+(A half load of ground down rocks plus pellets when polishing will return the tumbler to being 3/4 full.)